jorgesalhani/StoreWebProject/README.md

 Now you are on our application repository!

 ### Install npm:
-At the same repository (that is, the milestone2-app repository), un the following command:
+At the same repository (that is, the milestone2-app repository), run the following command:

 ```console
 npm install